 Most regular dentists can tell if teeth will be misaligned once a patient's adult teeth begin to come in — sometimes as early as age 6 or 7 — and the orthodontist may recommend interceptive treatment therapy.
 (Interceptive treatment therapy involves the wearing of appliances to influence facial growth and help teeth grow in better, and helps prevent more serious problems from developing.)
 In many cases, the patient won't be referred to an orthodontist until closer to the teen years.

 Before giving someone braces, the orthodontist needs to diagnose what the problem is.
-This means making use of several different methods, including X-rays, photographs, impressions, models, and computers.
+This means making use of several different methods, including X-rays, photographs, impressions, and models.

 The X-rays give the orthodontist a good idea of where the teeth are positioned and if any more teeth have yet to come through the gums.
 Special X-rays that are taken from 360 degrees around the head may also be ordered; this type of X-ray shows the relationships of the teeth to the jaws and the jaws to the head.
 The orthodontist may also take regular photographs of the patient's face to better understand these relationships.